Granomir/configurable-two-level-cahce-for-Objects/README.md

 If there is no empty place for new object in 1 level, the weakest object (according to the selected caching algorithm)
 from 1 level will be moved to 2 level.
 After that, the new object will get into 1 level.

+If specified key already exists in the cache, it will throw SpecifiedKeyExistsException.

 When you try to get an object from cache and it is located in 2 level, it would be moved to 1 level firstly and then handed to you.

 The rules, described above, let to keep more popular objects in 1 level of cache, which works faster (RAM memory).